vibeus/vibe-website/content/software/_index.md

   title: All of your favorite apps included
   items:
     - title: Folders linked with Cloud Drive
-      body: Easily access your Google Drive or One Drive files straight from the Vibe board.
+      body: Easily access your Google Drive, OneDrive, Dropbox, and Box files straight from the Vibe board.
       figure: img/software/apps-1.png
     - title: Over 40 integrated apps
-      body: Streamline your workflow with integrations to Slack, Jira, Asana,  Zoom, Microsoft Offices, and more.
+      body: Streamline your workflow with integrations to Slack, Jira, Asana, Zoom, Microsoft Office, and more.
       figure: img/software/apps-2.png
     - title: Video conferencing apps
       body: Join or start meetings with the apps your team loves.
 Use Zoom, Skype, WebEx to connect around the world.